 Tracking all this is quite a challenge.
 At each of these steps there used to be a ledger book where the patient’s details were recorded.
 Then at the end of the month someone would have to manually go through each of these books and tabulate everything.
 You can picture rooms were getting filled with these ledger books.
 Thus the idea behind the computers was to try and decrease the amount of repetitive information that was being recorded, to speed up this flow and to make the end of month reporting easier (and save on ledger books!).
 With such a Brownian flow of patients this has proved a challenge and, each day, there are still patients who are treated but don’t get recorded and others who appear in the department but seemed to have missed one of the various points along the way.
 We have had some success and managed to get “off book” in some departments like the Operating Room, Lab and Pharmacy (where yes every individual test and every drug was being manually recorded in multiple ledger books)

-The girls have been helping out here and there with computer entry, pill counting and occasional visits to the on-site school to show the children things like cat’s cradle and origami.
 Their own schooling has been a challenge as the internet is erratic and inconsistent.
 The hospital has a data cap that usually runs out before the end of the month and so the internet then degrades even further.
 Thus it is not even likely we will get this update out before November ticks over.

 We have never been birdophiles before but the birds in Africa have been fascinating.
-We have been introduced to so many: the magnificent fish eagle (national bird of both Zimbabwe and Zambia), the bizarre secretary bird,
+We have been introduced to so many: the magnificent fish eagle

 the ugly maribu stork.